ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 ```
 {: codeblock}

-This option works, but we end up fetching n+1 documents when only n are required.
+This option works, but you end up fetching n+1 documents when only n are required.

 ### Option 2 - The \u0000 trick
 {: #option-2-the-u0000-trick}

-If we're determined to fetch only `n` documents each time, then we need to calculate a value of `startkey`, which means `the next ID after the last _id in the result set`.
+If you're determined to fetch only `n` documents each time, then you must calculate a value of `startkey`, which means `the next ID after the last _id in the result set`.
 For example, if the last document in our first page of results is "frog", what must the `startkey` of the next call to `_all_docs` be?
 It can't be "frog", otherwise we'd get the same document ID again.
 It turns out that you can append `\u0000` to the end of a key string to indicate the "next key" (`\u0000` is a Unicode null character, which becomes `%00` when encoded into a URL).

 ```http
 # first request